 sure it was produced to the highest standard, they are having it made in

 Japan.
 They've had experience with Chinese manufacture and were sure it

 would not give them the quality and consistency they wanted.

 People obviously have different opinions and have different tastes - otherwise, there would only be one flavor of ice cream!
 Different rods, even different premium rods, are quite different.
 The Tenryu rods, for example, are also quite expensive and are absolutely wonderful rods, but they are very, very different from the Karasu.
 The Karasu reflects what Paul and John decided they wanted in a tenkara rod.

 In the Karasu, you get a rod that is expertly made from top quality materials in very low production runs.
 It is made in Japan, which is not an inexpensive place to make things.
 The reason the rod costs so much for you to buy is that it costs so much for them to make.
 Having been in the rod business for a few years now, I can assure you they are not going to get rich doing this.
 They are pursuing a passion and hoping to not go broke in the process.

-Plus, of course, you do get a rod that will cast a very light line very effectively, and give you good hook sets - which is exactly what Paul and John set out to produce.
+Plus, of course, you do get a rod that will cast a very light line and give you good hook sets - which is exactly what Paul and John set out to produce.